Skip to Content Facebook Feature Image

 Trump draws Marie Antoinette comparisons as he leans into the gilded trappings of the presidency

-It wasn’t the Iran war, nor the still-going partial government shutdown over Department of Homeland Security funding.
-He wanted to talk about a monumental issue of a different kind, hoisting up large artist renderings of the $400 million White House ballroom he’s building, complete with hand-carved “top-of-the-line” Corinthian columns.
+It wasn’t the Iran war, nor the partial government shutdown over Department of Homeland Security funding.
+He was focused on a monumental issue of a different kind, hoisting artist renderings of the $400 million White House ballroom he’s building, complete with hand-carved “top-of-the-line” Corinthian columns.

 More Images